pagkly/Zed/Investopedia3/Large Cap (Big Cap).md

 Investors like to diversify their portfolios by investing in companies in different industries with varying market caps, revenues and earnings growth projections.
 Due to their size, large cap stocks are generally believed to be safer.
 While they do not offer the same growth opportunities as emerging mid cap and small cap companies, large cap companies are innovative market leaders and their stock price can gain significantly through specific market initiatives or around groundbreaking market solutions.

 Generally, large cap companies are typically used as core long-term investments in an investment portfolio because of their stability and dividends.
 Financial advisers suggest diversifying an investment portfolio by including small cap, mid cap, and large cap stocks.
 Allocations and investment decisions are typically based on risk tolerance and investment horizons.
-(See also [Financial Advisor](https://www.investopedia.com/terms/f/financial-advisor.asp) and [common advantages for investing in large cap](https://www.investopedia.com/ask/answers/041015/what-are-common-advantages-investing-large-cap-stocks.asp).)
+(See also [[Financial Advisor]](https://www.investopedia.com/terms/f/financial-advisor.asp) and [[common advantages for investing in large cap]](https://www.investopedia.com/ask/answers/041015/what-are-common-advantages-investing-large-cap-stocks.asp).)